JuliaLang/www.julialang.org/blog/2020/05/rr.md

 By its nature, an `rr` trace will contain any file touched by the process during its lifetime.
-In particular, this may contain things like your julia history, configuration files for your system, any secrets entered or read (i.e. make sure to use ssh-agent if your reproducer involves using SSH for authentication), any private code you may be using, etc. We are investigating building tooling to help understand what's in the trace and anonymize parts of the trace that are potentially sensitive, but do not have long-ranging effects in the trace.
+In particular, this may contain things like your julia history, your process environment (including any secrets you may be automatically adding to it from bashrc or similar), any configuration files for your system, any secrets entered or read (i.e. make sure to use ssh-agent if your reproducer involves using SSH for authentication), any private code you may be using, etc. We are investigating building tooling to help understand what's in the trace and anonymize parts of the trace that are potentially sensitive, but do not otherwise affect the trace.
 We will also likely be disabling history by default if the `--bug-report` command line flag is passed.
 Nevertheless, please make sure to have the system administrator's permission before using the `--bug-report` feature.
 If you are not sure, we recommend creating the reproducer in a sanitized, isolated